epsagon/epsagon-go/README.md

 	resp, err := client.Get(anyurl)
 ```

+If you want to disable data collection only for the calls made by this client set  `client.MetadataOnly = true`

 ### aws-sdk-go

 Wrapping of aws-sdk-go is done through the Session object that has to be created to communicate with AWS: